 Don’t let e liquid snobs fool you into thinking they know what you should like.
 They get to sounding like wine snobs: those people who say you shouldn’t like a bottle that costs less than $25 or comes from the wrong longitude/latitude.
 Taste is determined by many factors: sense of smell, memory, sensitivity, open-mindedness, and more.

 Besides, there are whole groups of people for whom anything sweet is disgusting (people who usually like cheese and dry wine) and plenty of individuals who could eat chocolate three meals a day.
-Everyone is different, as you will see at Vape Guide E Liquids.
+Everyone is different, as you will also see at the Vape Guide E Liquids page.

 The Best E Liquid is Your Favorite